cisco/mindmeld/docs/source/userguide/getting_started.rst

     export MM_ES_HOST="my-es-host.com"

-Before attempting use workbench, make sure to re-source so the environment variable is set.
+Before attempting to use workbench, make sure to re-source so the environment variable is set.

 .. code-block:: console